 This section presents the efficiency market shares and average efficiencies of central air conditioners (CACs) purchased in California's residential sector.
-Subsection 3.2 summarizes energy efficiency standards for CACs, Subsection 3.3 includes estimates of total CAC sales in California by decision type.
-Estimates of the share ENERGY STAR qualified units sold are presented in Subsections 3.4.
-Subsections 3.5 and 3.6 present the average efficiency and distribution of CAC sales by efficiency category, respectively.
+Subsection 3.2 summarizes energy efficiency standards for CACs; Subsection 3.3 includes estimates of total CAC sales in California by decision type (new construction, retrofit, or replacement).
+Estimates of the share ENERGY STAR qualified units sold are presented in Subsections 3.4, 3.5, and 3.6 present the average efficiency and distribution of CAC sales by efficiency category, respectively.